-- 1. demonstrate knowledge and understanding, and insight into current research in the field of the thesis - critically, independently and creatively identify and formulate issues and to plan and adequate methods carry out advanced tasks including evaluation of the work within the specified time limits - 3. verbally present and discuss their own and others results in dialogue with different groups - 4. present in writing and discuss their own and others' results in accordance with accepted scientific practices in mathematics - 5. ability to identify their need of further knowledge and to take responsibility for its development work independently with methods and theory development in an area of mathematics and be able to explain mathematical theory building and various mathematical proof techniques or
+- 1. demonstrate knowledge and understanding, and insight into current research in the field of the thesis - 2. critically, independently and creatively identify and formulate issues and to plan and adequate methods carry out advanced tasks including evaluation of the work within the specified time limits - 3. verbally present and discuss their own and others results in dialogue with different groups - 4. present in writing and discuss their own and others' results in accordance with accepted scientific practices in mathematics - 5. ability to identify their need of further knowledge and to take responsibility for its development - 6. insert the obtained results in a larger mathematical or applied context work independently with methods and theory development in an area of mathematics and be able to explain mathematical theory building and various mathematical proof techniques or